OpenRoberta/openroberta-lab/README.md

 needs more support as available with the scripts **ora.sh** and **admin.sh**.
 We deploy our openroberta installation using docker.
 It is described in detail in file **Docker/README.md**.
 Inside the
 **Docker** directory everything is contained which is needed to create images and start them.
 You can try it.
 If there are problems, you can contact us.

+### Remarks about the database

+OpenRoberta needs a database to store user accounts, programs, etc. It uses HyperSQL.
+Other database systems (MySql, Postgres, ..., oracle, db2, ...) would work, too.
+There are no special requirements on the database, that would exclude one.
+Only a Hibernate binding and a full transaction support is needed.

+As described above either **db-embedded** or **db-server** is the name of the directory, in which the database files reside.
+Sometimes the database must be upgraded, e.g. new tables or new columns for new features.
+The java class **DbUpgrader** is responsible for detecting the need for an upgrade and executing the upgrade (once and only once).
+This is done, when the database is openend at server startup.
+There is no need for the developer to care about database upgrades.

 ### Importing the Project

 You can also import the project into IDE's such as [Eclipse](https://github.com/OpenRoberta/openroberta-lab/wiki/Importing-into-Eclipse) and [IntelliJ](https://github.com/OpenRoberta/openroberta-lab/wiki/Importing-into-IntelliJ)!